Here is a list of (real!) data for globular clusters.The data give

 - What is the (X,Y,Z) center of the metal-rich globular cluster system?
 How far, then, is the Galactic Center?

-- Which of these two measurements is more accurate?
+- Which of these two measurements do you feel is more accurate?
+Why?

 - Plot Vr (on the y-axis) against l (on the x-axis).
 Only use the metal-poor globular clusters for this exercise.
 Why?
 You should see a lot of dispersion, but a hint of a sinusoidal trend.
-At l=90 the radial velocities are more negative, at l=270 they are more positive.
+At l=90o the radial velocities are more negative, at l=270o they are more positive.
 This is because the globular cluster system isn't rotating.
-Remember that l=90 points along the direction of rotation; clusters along l=90 are in front of us and we are moving towards them, so they have a negative (approaching) radial velocity (and vice versa for the clusters at l=270).
+Remember that l=90o points along the direction of rotation; clusters along l=90o are in front of us and we are moving towards them, so they have a negative (approaching) radial velocity (and vice versa for the clusters at l=270o).

 - Fit this sine curve to the data, and derive Vc, the circular velocity of the Milky Way.
 How does your value compare to the "standard" value of 220 km/s?

-- From your plot and fit, estimate (by eye is fine) the velocity dispersion of the globular cluster system.
+- From your plot and fit, estimate the velocity dispersion of the globular cluster system.
 Compare it to the rotation speed of the Milky Way's disk.
 They ought to be roughly similar -- why?

-This dataset contains radial velocities, and apparent and absolute magnitudes for a sample of K giant stars at high galactic latitude (in other words, looking "down" out of the plane of the Milky Way's disk).
+This dataset contains apparent magnitude (V), radial velocity (vrad), and absolute magnitudes (MV) for a sample of K giant stars along a line of sight at galactic latitude b ~ -90o (in other words looking directly out of the plane of the Milky Way's disk).
 We are going to use this dataset to measure the mass density of the Milky Way's disk in the solar neighborhood.
 Remember how we do this, by using the Oort limit, which means we need the velocity dispersion and scale height of the stars.Scale Height

 Calculate the distance to each star from its apparent and absolute magnitude.
-Because these stars are at high galactic latitude, their Z coordinate is pretty much given by the distance of the star, once we correct for the Z distance of the Sun from the disk plane (Zsun = +30pc).Velocity DispersionThen find the number of stars (N) as a function of Z by making bins of, say, 400 pc size and counting the number of stars in each bin.
+Because these stars are all at b ~ -90o, their Z distance from the plane is pretty much given by the distance of the star, once we correct for the distance of the Sun from the galactic plane.
+Since the Sun is "above" the disk plane (at Z=+30 pc) and these stars are seen "below" the disk plane, their distance from the disk plane is simply given by Z = distance - 30 pc.Velocity DispersionThen find the number of stars (N) as a function of Z by making bins of, say, 200 pc size and counting the number of stars in each bin.
 Make a plot of ln(N) (y axis) vs Z (x axis) and find the scale height of the stars (how?).
+When fitting, remember to make smart choices about which bins to include in your fit; including all your bins is probably not a good choice!

 Just like we said the distance was roughly the Z coordinate (once we corrected for the Sun's Z coordinate), we can also say the radial velocity is roughly the Z velocity once we correct for the Sun's Z velocity.The Oort limitFrom the distribution of velocities, calculate the Sun's Z velocity (how?).
 Then subtract that from all the velocities to get the Z velocity of each star.
 Then bin up the stars in a few bins of Z, calculate the dispersion of each of the bins (how?), and then make a plot of velocity dispersion as a function of Z height.
 How and why does it change with Z?